AseelMustafa/House-Tester-methods/README.md

         <introduction>

-This article will provide a java program I've created in  CS232 course.It includes: processes of how we created the program,and how we used the java variables,functions and objects.Also,it will include how i can improve the program by using Java methods.
+This article will provide a java program I've created in  CS232 course.It includes: processes of how we created the program,and how we used the java variables,functions and objects.Also,it will include how i can improve the program by using Java methods. ***we will go through the varibleds and create the get methods and another methods

         /*Problem Statement: